temporalio/reference-app-orders-go/docs/run-basic.md

 ### Start the Temporal Service

-Run the following command in your terminal to start the Temporal
+Run the following command in your terminal (from the root directory of your repo clone) to start the Temporal Service:
-Service:

 ```command
 temporal server start-dev \